-- 3.2 Much of the ophthalmic surgical population is elderly and frail, and guidelines on perioperative care of elderly patients should be followed.1 - 3.3 Services should be streamlined to make preassessment, surgery and postoperative care as simple and effective as possible.
-Travel and repeated hospital attendance may be especially difficult for these patients.1 - 3.4 Special care should be taken to assess social circumstances when discharging elderly patients into the care of an equally frail and elderly spouse.
-Home support from family or social services may be needed; for instance to ensure that postoperative eye drops are administered in an appropriate and timely fashion.
-This should be identified at preassessment and arranged in advance.1 - 3.5 Older patients should be assessed for risk of postoperative cognitive dysfunction and preoperative interventions undertaken to reduce the incidence, severity and duration.
-Hospitals should ensure guidelines are available for the prevention and management of postoperative delirium and circulated preoperatively to the relevant admitting teams.33 - 3.6 Postoperative cognitive dysfunction is a particular concern and can disrupt otherwise stable home circumstances.
-The risk should be reduced as far as possible by minimising interventions and using local anaesthesia alone when feasible.1
+- 3.4 Dementia is a growing problem; it is estimated there will be 1.5 million people in the UK with dementia by 2040.
+Evidence suggests there is a benefit in performing early cataract surgery in these patients, maximising cognitive improvement and minimising post-operative cognitive dysfunction.21 - 3.5 Services should be streamlined to make preoperative assessment, surgery and postoperative care as simple and effective as possible.
+Travel and repeated hospital attendance may be especially difficult for these patients.^{1,21} - 3.6 Special care should be taken to assess social circumstances when discharging elderly patients into the care of an equally frail and elderly spouse.
+Home support from family or social services may be required; for instance, to ensure that postoperative eye drops are administered in an appropriate and timely fashion.
+These needs should be identified at preoperative assessment and support arranged in advance.1,21 - 3.7 Older patients should be assessed for risk of postoperative cognitive dysfunction and preoperative interventions undertaken to reduce the incidence, severity and duration.
+Hospitals should ensure that guidelines are available for the prevention and management of postoperative delirium and circulated preoperatively to the relevant admitting teams.33 - 3.8 Postoperative cognitive dysfunction is a particular concern and can disrupt otherwise stable home circumstances.
+The risk should be reduced as far as possible by minimising interventions and using local anaesthesia alone when feasible.^{1, 21} - 3.9 Patients deemed to be lacking in capacity should have a best interest meeting involving relevant stakeholders prior to booking a date for surgery.
+Such patients often represent high risk for both surgery and anaesthesia, and careful consideration of the risks should be considered.
+Conclusions should be clearly documented in the medical records.3421